microbit-foundation/DAPLink/README.md

+This branch is where most of the microbit v2 features are developed.
+The history of this branch should not be modified.
+The git hashes are used to track DAPlink builds and should be kept for reference.

 [![DAPLink](/docs/images/daplink-website-logo-link.png)](https://armmbed.github.io/DAPLink/)

 Arm Mbed DAPLink is an open-source software project that enables programming and debugging application software running on Arm Cortex CPUs.
 Commonly referred to as interface firmware, DAPLink runs on a secondary MCU that is attached to the SWD or JTAG port of the application MCU.
 This configuration is found on nearly all development boards.
 Enumerating as a USB composite device, it creates a bridge between your development computer and the CPU debug access port.
 DAPLink enables developers with: